Updated December 2025

 To summarize the difference between a cold email and other types of email:

-The best way to send cold emails is by creating a professional email account with Gmail (Google Workspace) or Outlook (Microsoft 365).
+The best way to send cold emails is by creating professional email accounts with Gmail (Google Workspace) and/or Outlook (Microsoft 365).

-If you are sending a low volume of cold emails, then you don't need to use a cold email software.
+If you only have one email account, and you are manually sending cold emails, then you don't need to use cold email software.

 The best way to send cold emails is from a professional Gmail (Google Workspace) or Outlook (Microsoft 365) account.